 If you have a small bathroom, you can have your tub in one of the corners to free up some space.
 The decision of putting your pan at an angle can also be determined by how your entry or shower doors swing open.
 The sink may be hindering natural movement in your bathroom and since you cannot remove the doors, moving the sink to a corner is the ideal choice.

 You can have a shower and a bathtub in your bathroom.
 However, if you have a small bathroom, you can get a small bath to economize in the available space.
 Due to most bathrooms being short, most companies have started manufacturing small bathtubs to meet the needs.

 9. Choose the right vanity

 Vanity is just for looks and hence you should be very cautious when choosing one.
 The size, type of material and cost should be your prime factors.
 A big one may limit your bathroom space while a small one may not meet your requirements.
 On the other hand, if you pick the wrong material, you may end up having maintenance issues in future.
-You should therefore make a sound decision, and if you don’t know how to do it, you can inquire help from an expert.
+You should, therefore, make a sound decision, and if you don’t know how to do it, you can inquire help from an expert.

 10. Get a few high-end materials

-11. Counter check your tile size
+11. Counter check your file size

 13. Install a toilet yourself